zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/RTT_UFT_Ghost_Projects_(SPECULATIVE)_(LAB P5)/PROMETEO_PROJECT-AETHERION_MARK_2V_.md

 ## Executive Summary

-The Aetherion Mark 2-V "PROMETEO" is a dedicated vacuum energy extraction system derived from the Mark 1 propulsion prototype.
+The Aetherion Mark 2-V "PROMETEO" is a dedicated vacuum energy extraction system derived from the Mark 1 propulsion prototype DATA recovered from the decommissioned LAB 7Z.
 While the Mark 1 was optimized for thrust generation (directional momentum transfer), PROMETEO is redesigned from first principles to maximize power extraction from zero-point fluctuations via topological gradient pumping.

 **Key Differences from Mark 1:**